infinitewarp/minecraft-player-stats/README.md

 Installation
 ------------

-Your system must have a reasonably modern version of Python 2.x and virtualenv available.
+Your system must have a reasonably modern version of Python (successfully tested in 2.6, 2.7, and 3.4) and virtualenv available.
 The setup script uses the default "virtualenv" in your path to create and manage a virtual evironment in the local "webappenv" directory.
 You can override these locations by exporting VIRTUALENV_BIN and ENV_DIR respectively before running the setup script.

 Running setup with defaults is as simple as:
 ```bash